 It was a point in time when “Doo Wop” music commandeered the airwaves and kooky “Jetsonian” architecture ruled the off-boardwalk streets.
-A celebration of tackiness and kitsch, Wildwood’s slogan can now best be summed up, “Never Nuance!”
+A celebration of tackiness and kitsch, The Wildwoods slogan could best be summed up as, “Never Nuance!”

 But, in 1979, Resorts International opened in Atlantic City 40 miles to the north, leading to a casino growth spurt that attracted headliners, and by the ‘80’s Wildwood fell into decline.

-If you had visited then, when misbehavior and seediness prevailed, and haven’t returned since – come back!
+If you had visited then and haven’t returned since – come back!
 You will be amazed.

-Over the last 15 years, Wildwood has made a triumphant return, regaining its retro family-friendly reputation and taking full ownership of, yes, its tacky “Alt-Deco” motels that have since been elevated from dump to adorable.
+Over the last 15 or so years, The Wildwoods have made a triumphant return, regaining its retro family-friendly reputation with massive Morey’s Amusement parks, and also taking full ownership of, yes, its tacky “Alt-Deco” motels that have since been elevated from dump to adorable.
+Now known as both the “Plastic Palm Tree Capital of the World” and the “Doo Wop Capital of the World,” the Wildwoods scream kitsch.

-It’s high time you returned to walk the historic Boardwalk, scream on Morey Piers’ roller coasters, dodge the Tram Cars, take the Neon Lights Night Tour, and stay in a newly renovated “Doo Wop” hotel.
-Kitsch has never been so cool.
+It’s high time you returned to walk the historic Boardwalk, scream on Morey Piers’ roller coasters, dodge the Tram Cars, take the Neon Lights Night Tour, and stay in either a renovated “Doo Wop” hotel, or a more secluded luxury private home “micro resort”.

-Of course, the summer season swings, with sandy beaches jammed with sun worshipers.
-But, if you want some quiet time with your honey, come in the shoulder seasons, when the
+Of course, the summer season swings.
+Sandy beaches are jammed with sun worshipers.
+But, if you want some quiet time with your honey, come to the Wildwoods in the shoulder seasons, when the mass of humanity leaves and you can find out why the locals love it year round.

 The Getaway Mavens included The Wildwoods on our “12 Romantic New Jersey Getaways” roundup here.
 Check it out for more lovey-dovey spots in the Garden State.

-Things to Do in Wildwood NJ And Nearby
+Things to Do in Wildwood NJ, North Wildwood, and Wildwood Crest

 WALK: The Boardwalk